prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ## 2. Convert the Prisma 1 datamodel to a Prisma schema

-The [Prisma schema](./prisma-schema-file.md) is the foundation for any project that uses the Prisma Framework.
+The [Prisma schema](./prisma-schema-file.md) is the foundation for any project that uses Prisma 2.
 Think of the Prisma schema as the combination of the Prisma 1 data model and `prisma.yml` configuration file.

 There are three ways of obtaining a Prisma schema based on an existing Prisma 1 project: